 2014 Silver Award Ceramics, craft&design Selected Makers, UK

 2010 - IAC Members Exhibition, Musée National de Céramics de Sevres, Paris.

-2013 - Featured artist in new book - 'Paperclay Art & Practice', by Rossette Gault
+2013 - Featured artist - 'Paperclay Art & Practice', a book by Rossette Gault